oprypin/crsfml/gitbook/graphics-vertex-array.md

         # apply the texture
         states.texture = @texture

-        # you may also override states.shader or states.blendMode if you want
+        # you may also override states.shader or states.blend_mode if you want

         # draw the vertex array
         target.draw(@vertices, states)